On the Relation of Characteristic Modes of Different Conducting Structures: Transformation Between Characteristic Modes of Different Structures

-Since the characteristic currents are chosen to be real-valued, the transformation matrices are also real-valued.
+\annotateChangesEnd Since the characteristic currents are chosen to be real-valued, the transformation matrices are also real-valued.
 Furthermore, \eqref{eq:q_ab_definition_mom} shows that:

-Another question is if the transformation is reversible without loss of information in general, which would mean that $\mathbf{Q}^\mathrm{BA}$ would be an orthogonal matrix.
-However, it is noted that this assumption is not valid for the general case, leading to:
+Another question is if the transformation is reversible without loss of information in general, which would mean that $\mathbf{Q}^\mathrm{AB}$ would be an orthogonal matrix. \annotateChangesStart It is generally known, that only a finite amount of characteristic modes is calculated correctly, when \eqref{eq:z0_cm_definition} is used to calculate characteristic modes \cite{capek_validating_2017}.
+Due to this fact, one has to accept that practically: \annotateChangesEnd

 and